 A secondary infection means that you get an infection unrelated to the first problem you had.
 In this case, it means someone with COVID-19 gets infected with something else.

-A review of several studies done so far on hospitalized COVID-19 patients found that secondary infection is a possible -- but not common -- complication.
 Sometimes, a person fighting off, or recovering from, a virus gets infected by bacteria.
 Strep and staph are common culprits.
 This can be serious enough to raise the risk of death.

 Acute Kidney Injury